Washa Michael

 Washa Michael is such one cut entirely of a single rock on the top hills of Mount Yeka, Addis Ababa.
 It is now a ruined old palace and church.

-The monolitic church is 1700 years old.
+The monolithic church is 1700 years old.
 It was built at about 320 A.D.
-(E.C) by two Tigrayan kings ruling Ethiopia from Axum whose names were Ezana and Sayzana and later renamed ABRAHA & ATSBAHA.
+(E.C) by two Tigraian kings ruling Ethiopia from Axum whose names were Ezana and Sayzana and later renamed ABRAHA & ATSBAHA.

 Other than this, ABRAHA & ATSBAHA also built so many rock-hewn churches throughout Ethiopia, preached the Bible, and made Christianity an official state religion throughout the country from Tigrai, Hamassen, Seraye to Jimma Enarya.